Springtails (or Collembolans) aren’t insects like most houseplant pests.

 It takes a few minutes to see the results.
 But if you sit around and watch, you’ll see the clusters die off.

 Remove the dead springtails from the plant.
-Place them in a garbage bag and take it outside right away.
+Place them in a garbage bag and take them outside right away.

 Since this soap mix isn’t as strong as essential oils, you’ll need to repeat this process.